For vehicle producers, owners and treatment facilities of end of life vehicles.

-We are responsible for ensuring that ATF sites in England and Wales comply with current legislation.
+We are responsible for ensuring that ATF sites in England comply with current legislation.
 We monitor licensed permitted ATF sites to ensure that they are treating ELVs correctly.
 We also investigate and take action against operators of illegal sites that threaten the environment and undermine legitimate operators.

 We have developed guidance on the regulations for storage and treatment of ELVs:

 Our public register is a regularly updated list of ATFs that can comply with the regulations.
 These sites will issue a certificate of destruction after scrapping a vehicle (car, light van, or three wheel motor vehicle) and the DVLA will then remove that vehicle from their registration database.